storybookjs/frontpage/src/content/recipes/vuetify.md

 };
 ```

-This code will create a new toolbar dropdown to select your desired theme for your stories.
+This code will create a new toolbar menu to select your desired theme for your stories.

 ## Add a `withVuetifyTheme` decorator

 There needs to be a way to tell Vuetify to use the theme selected in the toolbar.
-This can be done using a decorator.
+This can be done using a [decorator](https://storybook.js.org/docs/vue/writing-stories/decorators).

 Below I created a new file in `.storybook` called `withVuetifyTheme.decorator.js` that will take our global theme value and update Vuetify’s current theme.